vserova/book/pages/ch_res.md

 For command-line use, follow the [in-house Unix / Mac OS X instructions](#in-house-unix--mac-os-x-instructions) with these exceptions:

--   Make sure you have your "home" directory set up -- i.e. the environment variables <span class="nctnt ncbi-var">HOMEDRIVE</span> and <span class="nctnt ncbi-var">HOMEPATH</span> should be set.
-In NCBI, <span class="nctnt ncbi-var">HOMEDRIVE</span> usually set to `C:`, and <span class="nctnt ncbi-var">HOMEPATH</span> is usually set to something like `\Documents and Settings\%USERNAME%` (where `%USERNAME%` is replaced with your Windows user name).
+-   Make sure you have your "home" directory set up -- i.e. the environment variables `HOMEDRIVE` and `HOMEPATH` should be set.
+In NCBI, `HOMEDRIVE` usually set to `C:`, and `HOMEPATH` is usually set to something like `\Documents and Settings\%USERNAME%` (where `%USERNAME%` is replaced with your Windows user name).

 -   Create an empty file named `.cvspass` in your "home" directory.

 -   The CVS root needs to be specified.

-    -   Either set an environment variable:<br/><span class="nctnt ncbi-cmd">%CVSROOT%=:pserver:%USERNAME%@cvsvault:/src/NCBI/vault.ncbi</span>
+    -   Either set an environment variable:<br/>`%CVSROOT%=:pserver:%USERNAME%@cvsvault:/src/NCBI/vault.ncbi`

-    -   or use a command-line argument for each CVS command:<br/><span class="nctnt ncbi-cmd">-d :pserver:%USERNAME%@cvsvault:/src/NCBI/vault.ncbi</span>
+    -   or use a command-line argument for each CVS command:<br/>`-d :pserver:%USERNAME%@cvsvault:/src/NCBI/vault.ncbi`

--   Open a command shell, verify the above environment variables are set properly, and execute the command "<span class="nctnt ncbi-cmd">cvs login</span>".
+-   Open a command shell, verify the above environment variables are set properly, and execute the command "`cvs login`".
 You will be asked for a password (email <span class="oem_span">z/u4hktpuGujip5ust5upo5nv/</span> if you need the password).
 This command will record your login info in the `.cvspass` file so you won't have to log into CVS in the future.
 If you get an authorization error, send e-mail with the errors to <span class="oem_span">jww4jvylGujip5ust5upo5nv/</span>.